Mouadhni/E_commerce-site-searching-by-image-/README.md

-that just  an e_commerece mini project (project) where you can practice django and maching learning
+that just  an e_commerece mini project (demo) where you can practice django and maching learning